Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.11] V Prusku vodil pastor ubožáka pod sekyru...

-Královéhradecko is now an administrative region in Bohemia that borders Poland.
-It is named after the main city of Hradec Králové, one of the 10 most populous cities in Czechia.
+is now an administrative region in Bohemia that borders Poland.
+It is named after the main city of Hradec Králové, one of the ten most populous cities in Czechia.

-Newspaper clips from World War I indicate that the term okres Hradec Králové is meant, an area that doesn't include Jasenná og Josefov where the author indicates that Švejk's escort is from.
-The administrative unit was hejtmanství Hradec Králové that counted 74,125 inhabitants (1913) and also the smaller okres with 55,521 inhabitants, of which the city itself counted 11,065.
+Newspaper clips from World War I indicate that the term okres Hradec Králové is meant, an area that does not include Jasenná or Josefov, where the author indicates that Švejk's escort is from.
+The administrative unit was hejtmanstvíHradec Králové, which counted 74,125 inhabitants (1913), and also the smaller okres with 55,521 inhabitants, of which the city itself counted 11,065.

-It is however unlikely that the author got this is wrong, solid as his knowledge of geography was.
-Královéhradecko was the name of a former kraj, a long established administrative unit that was abolished in 1862 but obviously lingered as a term for many years.
+It is, however, unlikely that the author got this wrong, as his knowledge of geography was solid.
+Královéhradecko was the name of a former kraj, a long-established administrative unit that was abolished in 1862 but obviously lingered as a term for many years.
 The kraj (Kreis) was a much larger unit than hejtmanství and it did include Jasenná.
-In 1862 there were a total of 13 kraj in Bohemia.
+In 1862 there were a total of thirteen kraj in Bohemia.

-The city is in history best known for the battle between Austria og Prussia i 1866, abroad known as the battle of Königgrätz.
-The Austrian defeat was exploited by Hungary to demand parity within the Habsburg monarchy.
+The city is, in history, best known for the battle between Austria and Prussia in 1866, abroad known as the battle of Königgrätz.
+The Austrian defeat was exploited by Hungary to demand parity within the Habsburg Monarchy.
 This so-called Ausgleich led directly to the creation of Austria-Hungary in 1867.

 The Good Soldier Švejk in Captivity